 - Cafe by the Ruins

 As stated in some reviews, one of the best places to have breakfast in Baguio is Cafe by the Ruins so without a second thought we immediately went there to know why.
 I suggest you go here before you start your day activities in the city.
-I love its charm and rustic interior design.
-I find the meals to be a bit expensive like thetinapang bangus for PHP340.00.
+You will love its charm and rustic interior design.
+Though, I find the meals to be a bit expensive.
+I order tinapang bangus for PHP340.00.
 It comes with a big serving of fish and salted egg, one cup of red rice, drink of your choice, and fresh fruits.
 The staff is attentive and courteous, which makes dining really comfortable.
 Based on our experience, I can guarantee you that this is a must-try place in Baguio City.

 - Oh My Gulay!